lgswin/lgswin/Readme.md

 # 👋 Hello!
-I’m Gunsoo Lee
+I’m Gunsu Lee
 A passionate **Software Engineer** specializing in developing mobile applications for Android devices.
 Currently, I’m based in **Canada**, expanding my expertise in **DevOps** and **Cloud Technologies**.